kristian-green-byu/startup/README.md

 - Websocket: Enables other users to see the leaderboard and reviews for trails.
 - React: Application will be designed to function within the React web framework.

+# Deliverables
+Note: As of now, I haven't finished any deliverables, so the information stated will certainly be subject to change.

 ## HTML Deliverable

 ## CSS Deliverable